Advanced Deployment Guide¶

-This guide demonstrates the four advanced deployment methods available in AgentScope Runtime, providing production-ready solutions for different scenarios: Local Daemon, Detached Process, Kubernetes Deployment, and ModelStudio Deployment.
+This guide covers the seven advanced deployment methods available in AgentScope Runtime, providing production-ready solutions for different scenarios: Local Daemon, Detached Process, Kubernetes Deployment, ModelStudio Deployment, AgentRun Deployment, Knative Deployment and Function Compute (FC) Deployment.

 Overview of Deployment Methods¶

-AgentScope Runtime offers four distinct deployment approaches, each tailored for specific use cases:
+AgentScope Runtime offers seven distinct deployment approaches, each tailored for specific use cases:

 Deployment Type |